Reputation under fire: How the UAE’s safe haven image is challenged by Houthi attacks

 “The Gulf monarchies have luxuriated under this magical US defensive shield, but it is the emperor and his clothes,” he told The Independent.

 “They have fundamentally misunderstood US engagement.
-It has been predicated on this misconnection that they are cocooned in US protection.”
+It has been predicated on this misconception that they are cocooned in US protection.”

 Although the US is in the UAE for talks on bolstering defence systems, it may not be enough to prevent all the missiles from hitting.